ropensci/drake/inst/examples/README.md

 # Learn how to use `drake`.

-- `basic`: An old tutorial for walking though `drake`'s core functionality.
-The walkthrough is based on a small fabricated project that you can load with `load_basic_example()`.
+- `basic`: A tiny, minimal example with the `mtcars` dataset to demonstrate how to use `drake`.
+Use `load_basic_example()` to set up the project in your workspace.
 The [quickstart vignette](https://github.com/wlandau-lilly/drake/blob/master/vignettes/quickstart.Rmd) is a parallel walkthrough of the same example.
 - `gsp`: A concrete example using real econometrics data.
 It explores the relationships between gross state product and other quantities, and it shows off `drake`'s ability to generate lots of reproducibly-tracked tasks with ease.
 - `packages`: A concrete example using data on R package downloads.
 It demonstrates how `drake` can refresh a project based on new incoming data without restarting everything from scratch.